fico-xpress/insight-dashboards/readme.md

 The dashboard framework can perform this check on dependent scenarios automatically, set dependencyCheck to true in the constructor config.
 By default the search for modified scenarios starts recursively from the app root and always excludes the system folder containing the dashboard scenarios.
 Both the starting path and the exclusion list can be customized.

+Important: the root path and exclusion paths are always interpeted as relative to the app root.

 dashboard1.js:

 ```js